Last Updated on: 27th September 2023, 08:21 am

 - Asking to be picked up.

-Some pet parrots click as a greeting, so they click at guests or new pets.
+Some pet parrots click their beaks as a greeting, clicking at house guests or other animals.

-If you’re meeting a parrot for the first time, clicking can be a good way to get it to like you because it’ll likely respond by coming closer and making the sound itself.
+If you’re meeting a parrot for the first time, clicking may be an effective way to get it to like you because it’ll likely respond by coming closer and making the sound itself.

 Threat (with Aggressive Body Language)

 In rare cases, beak clicking is a parrot’s way of issuing a threat.
-Fluffed feathers, eye dilation, and jerky motions will accompany this action.
+Fluffed feathers, rapid eye dilation (eye pinning), and jerky motions will accompany this action.

 The clicks will be continuous and persistent.
 If a parrot displays none of these signs and remains calm, it’s no different than a dog whining for attention.

-Most parrot species enjoy the company of their owners and prefer that you entertain them.
-However, some will be content to discover what weird sounds they can make.
+Most parrot species enjoy the company of humans and like you to entertain them.
+However, some birds are content to discover what unusual sounds they can make.

 Parrot Rubbing Beak On Cage: What Does It Mean?

-If a parrot keeps grinding its beak on its cage, it’s not attacking the cage or trying to damage it.
+If a parrot keeps grinding its beak on its cage, it’s not trying to damage it.

-Instead, it’s using the cage because it’s an abrasive surface that won’t fall over or move away when the parrot pushes against it.
-As with most beak grinding, the parrot is:
+Instead, it’s using the cage’s abrasive surface because it won’t fall over or move away when the parrot pushes against it.
+As with most beak grinding, a parrot is:

-- Telling you it wants to get out of its cage.
+- Letting you know it wants to leave its cage.